vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 285

 Bhay. prescribes the letting loose of a bull (SmK 390-406 ); on this pūrṇimā was celebrated Tripurotsava in the evening when illuminations were made with lamps in temples (NS 207, SmK 427); K. Kr.
 4 vide Karaka-caturthī; K. Kr.
 8 see Karakāstami; K. Kr.
 12 worship of cows (HV I. 1180-1190, NS 196, SmK 367-368 ); on kr.
 13 offering a lighted lamp to Yama outside the house; Kr.
 14 and amāvāsyā ( by the pūrnimānta reckoning ) vide under Narakacaturdaśiand Laksmi-pājana above pp. 198–200 and KKV 423-424.
-On K, amāvāsyā one who had not performed or could not perform pārvana-śrāddha in pitr-paksa (Bh. dark fortnight ) could perform it on K. amāyāsyā.
+On K, amāvāsyā one who had not performed or could not perform pārvana-śrāddha in pitr-pakṣa (Bh. dark fortnight ) could perform it on K. amāyāsyā.
 Kārtikavrata-HV II.
 762–763 (from Vahni-purāna); offer

 food full of ghee and honey to gods, pitss and men; worship of Hari and lighting lamps there remove sins and the per